EspressoSystems/HotShot/docs/main.md

   * Waits for the Commit QC from the node
   * Executes the commands between the previously committed Leaf and the one in the proposal for this view

 ## Pipelined

+![chained_hotstuff][chained_hotstuff]

+*Figure 2: Pipelined Hotshot.
+The four stages (Prepare,Pre-Commit, Commit and Decide) are run in parallel across consecutive proposals.*

+One of the limitations of the sequential version of Hotshot is that 3 rounds of interactions are needed before a leader can commit a block.
+In order to increase the throughput and latency one can do the following:
+* Have replicas handle the different stages (_Prepare_, _Pre-Commit_, _Commit_, _Decide_) yielding an update of the blockchain state in "parallel" for consecutive/chained proposals during each view.
+* Let leaders delegate the responsibility to move their initial proposal (Prepare) to the next stages to the subsequent leaders/groups of replicas.

+So in practice during each view *n*, a leader will propose a new extension to the blockchain, while the replicas will update their internal state based on proposals made during the view *n* but also views *n-1*, *n-2*, and *n-3*.
+As shown in Figure 2, during *view n* the following happens:
+1. The leader proposes an extension *cmd n* to the state.
+This extension is based on the node propose by the previous leader during view *n-1*
+2. Each replica send their vote to the next view leader for the new proposal.
+3. If it is possible, each replica will run the instructions of the *pre-commit* stage for the proposal made during view *n-1*.
+4. If it is possible, each replica will run the instructions of the  *commit* stage for the proposal made during view *n-2*.
+5. If it is possible, each replica will run the instructions of the *decide* stage for the proposal during view *n-3*.

+With the pipelined protocol, in case there are no failures, a new block will be committed at the end of each view, which in this case involves only one interaction between each replica and the leader instead of 3 for the sequential version.

+## Cryptographic sortition

+In order to make Hotshot permissionless, we rely on the cryptographic sortition algorithm introduced in the [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) paper
+(see Section 5).

+The goal of this algorithm is to dynamically select a committee of small size in order to produce the next view.
+Members of this committee use a Verifiable Random Function (VRF) in order to prove they have been elected for participating in the view.
+The probability of being elected is proportional to the stake of each member.

+Note that in Hotshot the leader is not chosen by cryptographic sortition like in Algorand but defined in a deterministic manner
+    as in Hotstuff.
+Thus, our implementation of cryptographic sortition slightly differs from the Algorand's one (in particular the VRF does not take the *role* as input).

 # Appendices